sfxcustoms/fg-antiCipher/README.md

 ### Note
 This script is an improved and cleaned version of [the original script](https://github.com/Stane034/fg-antiCipher) with more features and customizations.

+### Contribution
+Every type of contribution is greatly appreciated.

 ### Official Discord server
 [FiveGuard](https://discord.com/invite/KpBZXnH72q)